Infectious Disease Specialists

 The new vaccination for Herpes Zoster or Shingles, Shingrix, is now available at Infectious Diseases Associates, P.C.
 The Centers for Disease Control is recommending this vaccine for those individuals who are not immunocompromised, over the age of 50.

 Infectious Disease Specialists in Bucks, Philadelphia & Montgomery Counties

-The physicians at Infectious Diseases Associates, P.C. are on staff at the following hospitals and institutions: Holy Redeemer Hospital, Jeanes Hospital, Jefferson Bucks, Jefferson Frankford, Jefferson Torresdale, Kindred Northeast Philadelphia, Kindred South Philadelphia, Lower Bucks Hospital, Moss Rehabilitation at Jefferson Bucks, Moss Rehabilitation at Jefferson Frankford, Nazareth Hospital, St. Mary Medical Center, St. Mary Rehabilitation Hospital, Fox Subacute in Philadelphia, Deer Meadows Retirement Center, St. Joseph's Manor, Lafayette Redeemer and The Wound Care Centers at Jefferson Bucks, Jefferson Frankford and Nazareth Hospital.
+The physicians at Infectious Diseases Associates, P.C. are on staff at the following hospitals and institutions: Holy Redeemer Hospital, Jeanes Hospital, Jefferson Bucks, Jefferson Frankford, Jefferson Torresdale, Kindred Northeast Philadelphia, Kindred South Philadelphia, Lower Bucks Hospital, Moss Rehabilitation at Jefferson Bucks, Moss Rehabilitation at Jefferson Frankford, Nazareth Hospital, St. Mary Medical Center, St. Mary Rehabilitation Hospital, Deer Meadows Retirement Center, St. Joseph's Manor, Lafayette Redeemer and The Wound Care Centers at Jefferson Bucks and Jefferson Frankford.

 Grand Opening of Our Travel Medicine & Vaccination Clinic

 Lyme Disease and other Tick-borne Diseases

 If you suspect that you may have Lyme Disease or some other Tick-borne disease, call our office for an appointment to be tested!
 We will schedule you to have your blood drawn, with test results back in 24- 48 hours.